TrueBlocks/trueblocks-core/docs/readmes/admin-status.md

 Usage:
   chifra status [flags] <mode>

 Arguments:
-  mode - the name of the binary cache module to report on
+  mode - the name of the binary cache to report on
 	One of [ index | monitors | names | abis | caches | some | all ]

 Flags:
-  -t, --types strings   for caches module only, which type(s) of cache to report
+  -t, --types strings   for caches mode only, which type(s) of cache to report
                         One or more of [ blocks | txs | traces | slurps | all ]
   -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose (increase detail with --log_level)